 Let’s apply this to the following case study –

 Imagine that you’re responsible for the email marketing for a big conference, and your goal is to sell tickets for the event.
 As a first step, you could start out by dividing your target audience based on where people were coming from, how far they were traveling to attend the event.
 On the base of this data, you can create a campaign that will be sent only to a specific segment of your target audience, for example, those who live far away.
 Offer discounts on the cost of a ticket just for those people who would need to pay for a flight in order to come.

 You’d be amazed at how high conversion rates can be as a result of this kind of targeted activity.
 People appreciate the fact that you understand their specific problem—or, in this example, that the cost of the flight combined with the cost of the event was prohibitive.
 In addition, you could consider creating a second email campaign for individuals who live very near to the event, and give them an incentive to buy tickets.

 Be more personal

-Now take the extramile.
-For example, its recommended that e-mails you send out to your subscribers will be personalized, applying each customer by his name.
+Now take the extra mile.
+For example, it’s recommended that e-mails you send out to your subscribers will be personalized, applying each customer by his name.
 You also have to maintain a real human voice and express ourselves such that it comes across as a conversation—and, therefore, it hits a responsive chord.
 The point is that you plug yourselves into your audience’s thinking—and come away with very high conversion.
 Remember – The more you understand your customers’ specific needs, apply to them personally, and provide them with the adapt offers, the more they convert.